Skip to definition.

 - herd

-"men in straw boaters and waxed moustaches crowded the verandah"; "men in straw boaters and waxed moustaches crowded together the verandah"
+"men in straw boaters and waxed moustaches crowded the verandah"; "People crowded together to watch the parade";

 - crowd together